 The logo features a rectangle resembling a flag, symbolizing the company’s stability and reliability.

-The company’s name, written in white script font, is at the top, rendered in blue.
+The company’s name, rendered in white script font, is at the top in blue.
 Below, a slogan states that this system is the best way to transfer money.
-This adds confidence and emphasizes the company’s high standards of service quality.
+This adds confidence and underscores the company’s high standards of service quality.

 The emblem resembles a bank card, highlighting the company’s focus on financial services.
 The blue color conveys modern digital technologies, while the white stripe resembles a magnetic strip on a card, enabling transactions and ensuring operational security.